 The involved parties process your personal data to perform their public duties in managing the COVID-19 public health outbreak.
 In particular,

-NHS NSS is the data controller for administering the database where the LFD data is stored and for the purposes of contact tracing.
+NHS NSS is the data controller for administering the online portal and the database where the LFD data is stored and for the purposes of contact tracing.
+If you want to know more about how your data is used in relation to contact tracing, please see here.

+NSS is also the data controller for performing research, reporting and analysis in relation LFD test results, including research into positivity rates, supply chain analytics and geographical-based analysis on uptake.

 PHS is the data controller for performing their statutory functions such as public health monitoring, statistical analysis and health protection.
 Further details of these can be found in the main PHS privacy notice: https://publichealthscotland.scot/our-privacy-notice/organisational-background/.